lsst-sitcom/sitcomtn-080/index.rst

 This technote is linked with `SITCOM-910`_

-The TMA is elevation assembly is balanced using the measured torques of the elevation motors.
+The TMA elevation assembly is balanced using the measured torques of the elevation motors.
-But we have found balancing the elevation assembly, using the provided equipment and procedure, impossible.
+Balancing the elevation assembly using the provided equipment and procedure has proved to be impossible.
+This procedure requires balancing the y-axis at zenith pointing and the z-axis at horizon pointing.
+The axes are balanced by driving motorized balancing units which can only be operated at horizon pointing or zenith pointing, when the elevation locking pins are inserted.
-In particular, there is substantial hysteresis in the required torque and there is a discontinuous jump in torque required to point the telescope at the horizon (below 3.85 deg).
+In particular after balancing, there is substantial hysteresis in the required torque and there is a discontinuous jump in torque required to point the telescope at the horizon (below 3.85 deg).
 The discontinuity is likely caused by the magnet rail on the elevation axis ending at 3.85 deg.
 We found that rebalancing using a procedure that excluded measurements from elevations below 5 deg resulted in a much more well-behaved torque profile, although some hysteresis remains.
 We also present well-behaved torque profiles for purely azimuth slews.